SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingAutoScalingGroupLaunchTemplateSpecification.md

 ## SYNOPSIS
 Adds an AWS::AutoScaling::AutoScalingGroup.LaunchTemplateSpecification resource property to the template.
-LaunchTemplateSpecification is a property of AutoScalingGroup: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-as-group.html that specifies the launch template to use to launch instances.
+The LaunchTemplateSpecification property specifies the Amazon EC2 launch template and the launch template version that can be used by an Auto Scaling group to configure Amazon EC2 instances.

 ## SYNTAX